espressomd/espresso/doc/sphinx/io.rst

 * Checkpoints may depend on the presence of other Python modules at specific versions.
 It may therefore not be possible to load a checkpoint in a different environment than where it was written.
+  In particular, all |es| modules whose classes have been used to instantiate objects in the checkpoint file also need to be imported in the script that loads the checkpoint (because importing an |es|
+  module does more than just making classes visibles: it also registers them as script interface classes).
+  Loading a checkpoint without the proper |es| module imports will generally raise an exception indicating which module is missing.

 For additional methods of the checkpointing class, see :class:`espressomd.checkpointing.Checkpoint`.